dima9891/brigadir/README.md

 # How to set up for local dev

 1. Clone repository and run ```composer install``` from the main folder
-2. Set up database and change settings in .env file if needed
+2. Set up database and change settings in .env file if needed.
+Database backup -
 3. Run Find/Replace in database for proper work (I recommend using https://github.com/interconnectit/Search-Replace-DB)
-3. Download 'uploads' folder (it contains all uploaded images) - TODO
+3. Download 'uploads' folder (it contains all uploaded images) - https://cloud.mail.ru/public/EVDd/55j7CSZPW
 4. Place 'uploads' folder in web/app/